opendocsg/slw-judgments-backfill/2018_SGHC_47/report.md

  [emphasis in original]

 6       In the circumstances, we order that the Respondent be struck off the roll of advocates and solicitors.
-In particular, in relation to the First Charge, we echo this court’s sentiments in _Re Lim Kiap Khee_ [2001] 2 SLR(R) 398 that it is of the utmost importance that a solicitor should abide by his formal undertaking.
+In particular, in relation to the First Charge, we echo this court’s sentiments in _Re Lim Kiap Khee_ <span class="citation">[2001] 2 SLR(R) 398</span> that it is of the utmost importance that a solicitor should abide by his formal undertaking.
 To deliberately breach such an undertaking, given in a professional capacity, would seriously undermine the integrity of the profession.
 While there is no evidence that the Respondent gained personally from the breach of the undertaking, he has nevertheless fallen below the required standards of integrity, probity and trustworthiness, and, by his actions, has brought grave dishonour to the profession.

 7       The costs of the present proceedings, fixed at $6,000, are awarded to the Law Society.